dantleech/blog/content/posts/2025/12-14-homeserver.md

     [here](http://www.hietala.org/multi-room-audio-with-mpd-and-snapcast.html)
     but now I'll maybe use Music Assistant - in anycase Snapcast will be used as detailed in this post.

+[^manually]: adding devices in HomeAssistant manually made me sad.
+Having an
+    index of which devices are assigned to which IP address would already be useful.
+Maybe it's possible?
+Send me a letter and let me know.